-Lack of statutory regulation and common safety standards continue to put the health and well-being of beauty salon customers at risk across the UK.
+Lack of regulation and common safety standards continue to put the health and well-being of beauty salon customers at risk across the UK.
 Too often, salons are staffed by poorly trained, underqualified and inexperienced beauty therapists who lack the necessary skills to properly assess prospective clients, handle beauty products safely, follow the manufacturer’s instructions, or carry out the advertised treatments in a reasonably competent manner.
-Beauty products often contain strong chemicals that can damage the skin and trigger allergic reactions, while certain treatments are heat-based, such as waxing, with the potential to cause burn injuries.
+Due to the fact that beauty products often contain strong chemicals while other treatments use heated solutions, skin damage from a botched procedure is a clear risk.
 Many beauty treatments therefore require considerable skill and experience to carry out in a safe manner and achieve the desired results.